RonaldBXu/fritter-backend/README.md

 **Throws**

+- `400` if the freet content is empty or a stream of empty spaces
 - `403` if the user is not logged in
-- `400` if the freet content is empty or a stream of empty spaces
+- `404` if the freet this one is replying to does not exist
 - `413` if the freet content is more than 140 characters long

 <br>